Identity and Citizenship Verification

 • your official birth certificate (original or certified copy)

 If you have changed your name, you will also need to provide evidence of the name change.
-The document should include both your previous name and your new name.
-Suitable documentation:
+The document should ideally include both your previous name and your new name, such as:

 • A new NZ birth certificate that shows your new legal name